ElysiumDisc/stargwent/README.md

 #### **20 Unlockable Leaders**

 **Tau'ri:**
-- Jonas Quinn - See opponent's next card
+- Jonas Quinn - See any cards drawn by opponent (not starting hand)
 - Catherine Langford - Ancient Knowledge: Look at top 3 cards, play one immediately
 - Gen. Landry - +1 power to units each round they survive
 - Dr. McKay - Draw 2 cards when you pass